Skip to Main Content

 This guide provides important information about how to protect your child's health after a stem cell transplant.

-• Stem Cell Transplant Discharge Education - Spanish (Riley at IU Health) 1.226 MB
+• Stem Cell Transplant Discharge Education - Spanish (Riley Children's) 1.226 MB

 This is the Spanish language version of the guide to protecting your child's health after a stem cell transplant.